 Writer and literary scholar

 Raoul Schrott, born in 1964, has received numerous awards, including the Peter Huchel Prize and the Joseph Breitbach Prize.
-His most recent books published by Hanser include “Homers Heimat” (2008) and his translation of the “Iliad” (2008), “Gehirn und Gedicht” (2011, together with brain researcher Arthur Jacobs), the story “Das schweigende Kind” (2012), the translation of Hesiod's “Theogony” (2014), the poetry collection “Die Kunst an nichts zu glauben” (2015) and “Erste Erde” (Epos, 2016), “Politiken & Ideen” (Essays, 2018), “Eine Geschichte des Windes oder Von dem deutschen Kanonier der erstmals die Welt umrundete und dann ein zweites und ein drittes Mal” (Novel, 2019) and “Inventur des Sommers” (Über das Abwesende, 2023).
-Raoul Schrott is currently working on an extensive atlas of starry skies on behalf of the “Stiftung Kunst und Natur” (Foundation Art and Nature).
+His most recent books published by Hanser include “Homers Heimat” (2008) and his translation of the “Iliad” (2008), “Gehirn und Gedicht” (2011, together with brain researcher Arthur Jacobs), the story “Das schweigende Kind” (2012), the translation of Hesiod's “Theogony” (2014), the poetry collection “Die Kunst an nichts zu glauben” (2015) and “Erste Erde” (epos, 2016), “Politiken & Ideen” (Essays, 2018), “Eine Geschichte des Windes oder Von dem deutschen Kanonier der erstmals die Welt umrundete und dann ein zweites und ein drittes Mal” (novel, 2019), "Inventur des Sommers" (Inventory of Summer, 2023) and the unique book project "Atlas der Sternenhimmel und Schöpfungsmythen der Menschheit" (Atlas of the Starry Sky and Creation Myths of Humanity, 2024) and most recently "Zeitgeist.
+Ein Plädoyer für Menschlichkeit" (Zeitgeist: A Plea for Humanity, 2026).
 In 2023, he held the Ernst Jandl Lectureship at the University of Vienna.

 Monday, 25.
 November 2024, 19:00 – 20:00 h